 Studying in Germany can be highly rewarding for students because Germany is home to some of the best universities in the world.
 People from all over the world throng for studying in Germany due to the quality of the education it offers.
 However, the employment market substantiates the quality of education provided.
-Therefore, students are left wanting for nothing if they chose for an education in Germany.
+Therefore, students are left wanting for nothing if they chose for education in Germany.
 One must remember that it is not all about Oktoberfest, or the castles that pave the scenic landscapes.
 There’s more to Germany than that.
-If you wish to study in Germany, here are Five things to know.
+If you wish to study in Germany, here are five things to know.

 Appreciate the Culture and the Language:

 While most public universities teach courses in English, tuition-free courses are usually taught in German.
 Therefore, ensure that you learn the language.
 In fact, to become eligible for tuition-free courses in Germany, one should have had a certification in the German language.
 Also, you should learn to be respectful towards the culture.
 Things like giving the Nazi salute would be considered cultural appropriation and would be frowned upon severely.
 Germans are sticklers for etiquette.
 Their dining etiquette inevitably includes a lot of forks.
 If you’re in the student fraternity, a lot might be let pass, but stay mindful of the dining etiquette.
 The same goes for drinking in public places.
 It would not be brushed off as college childishness.
 Public place nuisances would be strictly frowned upon, inviting legal actions as well.